exyte/PopupView/README.md

 ```

 ### Required parameters
 `presented` - binding to determine if the popup should be seen on screen or hidden
 `view` - view you want to display on your popup

 ### Available customizations - optional parameters
-`type` - toast, float or popup (top or bottom)
+`type` - toast, float or default
+`position` - top or bottom (for default case it just determines animation direction)
 `animation` - custom animation for popup sliding onto screen
 `autohideIn` - time after which popup should disappear
-`onTap` - block to execute on tap, defaults to dismissal

 ## Examples